thalesgelinger/monkey-cli/README.md

 - and run `monkey -h` to see what can you do with that

 #### Commands:
+  - mkrepo:github    Create a new repository on github
-  - make:nodeapi             Create a simple template for node api
+  - mkapi:node       Create a bootstrap backend project for node js
-  - make:rc                  Create a new react component
+  - mk:rc            Generate a react component

 ### undefined### undefined### undefined### undefined